Sanrax/flashcart-guides/docs/tutorials/emulators.md

                 If you are unable to obtain a GBA BIOS .bin file, you may skip the two steps above.
 Keep in mind however, that GBARunner2 will fallback to the built in open-source BIOS, which will lead to worse game compatibility.

-        1. Create a `GBA ROMs` folder on your SD card root, and place your `.gba` game ROMs inside.
+        1. On your SD card root, create a `ROMs` folder, and then create a `GBA` folder inside it.
+Place your `.gba` game ROMs inside.

         1. Place the SD card back into your cart, and boot into the menu.